MK-PANKAJ/project-page-master/README.md

 - Students, parents, and educators who prioritize mental wellness in academic spaces.
 - Supabase for the Postgres + Auth + Storage platform that powers the backend.
 - The React, Vite, Tailwind, and shadcn/ui communities for excellent tooling and documentation.
+- [Lovable](https://lovable.dev) was used to accelerate parts of the frontend and backend development workflow.

 Let's build calmer, kinder learning spaces together. 🌱